GuidoKiener/linux-usbtmc/README.md

 This ioctl function kills all submitted urbs to OUT and IN pipe, and clears all received data from IN pipe.
 The *Internal transfer counters* and error states are reset.
+An application should use this ioctl after an asnychronous transfer was canceled and/or error handling has finished.

 ### New for IVI: ioctl USBTMC_IOCTL_SET_OUT_HALT
 For testing: This ioctl sends a SET_FEATURE(HALT) request to the OUT endpoint.